bloominstituteoftechnology/StructsAndClasses/README.md

 This assignment will help you practice the skills and concepts you learned related to structs and classes in Swift.
 For this project you'll build an app that is a basic contacts manager app.
 It will allow you to save and view contact information for your friends.

+Complete this assignment in either a playground or in repl.it

 ### Write a Contact class

 1. Create a new file called "Contact.swift"